bhavykhatri/Operating-System/Assignment2/README.md

 Please refer to the documentation directory for details regarding the assignment.
 Source code is in "src" directory
+## General Template for readme

+1. What this project is about, what it does?
+2. How to set up this project?
+3. What is your goal?
+4. How did you achieve that goal?
+What are the main functions that you implemented?
+5. Things that you learnt...

 ## Installation and Requirements
 Code require gem5 which is hardware simulator.
 For installation process refer to documentation folder for more details.